 A flaw in the surface area of a part can have disastrous consequences.
 With lives quite literally hanging in the balance, every detail of your aircraft maintenance, repair, and overhaul process needs to be perfect.
 This includes the means by which staff carry your ultra-delicate aircraft parts through the wash and finish processes needed to bring those parts to perfect operating condition.
 So, how does Marlin Steel build a better basket for aerospace applications and aircraft MRO processes?
 Here’s how:

 Step 1: Using the Right Team for the Job

 Why?
-Because each team member’s ability to make bonus depends on the performance of the whole group, and nobody wants to be the guy who cost everyone else their pay.
+Because each team member’s ability to make a bonus depends on the performance of the whole group, and nobody wants to be the guy who costs everyone else their pay.

 Step 2: Double-Checking Every Design

 Before any metal gets put through the factory floor, the design of the basket is double and triple-checked to make sure that it will meet the specifications of your process.
 Advanced computer simulation software such as Autodesk runs the basket design through a virtual stress test that identifies weaknesses or problems in the design that may cause it to not work.